Southlake Town Square: History

 The plans to develop open pastures into an upscale downtown for the City of Southlake began in the 1990s.
 Shortly after plans were approved by the city council, Cooper & Stebbins began developing phase I of the Southlake Town Square master plan.
 Phase I consisted of 250,000 sqft of the Southlake Town Hall, City of Southlake Public Library, a signature square with extensive landscaping, Rustin Park with a gazebo and pond, four blocks of retail with office overhead, and the only Post Office in the area.
 In 2006, Cooper & Stebbins opened phase II of Southlake Town Square.

 In 2015, Granite Properties got the green light to build a seven-story office building east of North Carroll Boulevard.
 In 2020, Macy's chose Southlake Town Square to open its first Market by Macy’s.
+On January 9, 2025, it was announced that Market by Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store will close in March 2025.

 Description

-Centered on Southlake's Town Hall, Southlake Town Square is incorporating Southlake Town Hall, Southlake Municipal Court, Southlake Public Library, Southlake DPS Headquarters, single-family residential, over 100 stores, 27 eateries, three parks, medical offices, Harkins Theater, and a Hilton luxury boutique hotel.
+Centered on Southlake's Town Hall, Southlake Town Square is incorporating Southlake Town Hall, Southlake Municipal Court, Southlake Public Library, Southlake DPS Headquarters, single-family residential, over 100 stores, 27 eateries, three parks, medical offices, and a Hilton luxury boutique hotel.